coder/code-server/README.md

 ### Cloud Program ☁️

 We're working on a cloud platform that makes deploying and managing code-server easier.
-Consider running code-server with the flag `--link` if you don't want to worry about
+Consider running code-server with the beta flag `--link` if you don't want to worry about

 - TLS
 - Authentication